-I have had a few folks talk to me about whether they should be looking at consolidation loans to try to get their debt problems under control, and as a rule, I don’t like the idea, but for some folks the concept may work.
-Consolidation loans usually consist of adding higher interest rate debts (i.e. credit card debt, etc.,) onto your mortgage or some low(er) paying credit structure that you now use.
+I have had a few folks ask me whether they should get consolidation loans to help with their debt problems.
+As a rule, I wouldn’t say I like the idea, but a debt consolidation loan may work for some folks.
+Consolidation loans usually consist of adding higher interest rate debts (i.e. credit card debt, etc.) onto your mortgage or some low(er) paying credit structure that you now use.

-This financial tool can be useful in that you end up having a lower interest rate on your debts, however, there is a very large danger with consolidation loans, which I will discuss after this helpful car tip.
+A debt consolidation loan can be helpful.
+You end up having a lower interest rate on your debts.
+There is, however, a considerable danger with consolidation loans, which I will discuss after this helpful car tip.

-I found a very interesting diagram on Pinterest that I now offer for your reading pleasure:
+I found a fascinating diagram on Pinterest that I now offer for your reading pleasure:

-As I mentioned a consolidation loan may jump-start your financial life in that you have a lower payment level for your overall debt, however, just like jump starting a car there are dangers.
-Some of the dangers of jump starting your car are:
+As I mentioned, a debt consolidation loan may jump-start your financial life.
+You have a lower payment level for your overall debt.
+However, just like jump-starting a car, there are dangers.
+Some of the risks of jump-starting your car are:

-- This isn’t a danger, but if you simply jump-start your battery and don’t figure out why your battery went flat it could mean something more severe with your car.
+- This isn’t a danger, but if you jump-start your battery and don’t figure out why your battery went flat, it could mean something more severe with your car.

-Point number (3) on my list is important because it is similar for consolidation loans, which is why are you using a consolidation loan?
-If you are jumping your car, there is something wrong somewhere, similarly if you are using a consolidation loan, something is wrong financially in your life.
+Point number (3) on my list is significant because it is similar to consolidation loans, which is why are you using a consolidation loan?
+If you are jumping your car, there is something wrong somewhere, similarly, if you are using a consolidation loan, something is wrong financially in your life.

 What Do You Mean?

-Just like jumper cables, the consolidation loan can be a useful financial tool, but you must use it very carefully, you don’t want your finances blowing up (like your car battery) or end up frying your financial life.
+Like jumper cables, the debt consolidation loan can be a financial tool.
+You must use every tool very carefully.
+You don’t want your finances blowing up (like your car battery) or frying your financial life.